MG 42: M53

-In Yugoslavia this MG 42 variant was built at the state-owned Zavodi Crvena Zastava company as the Zastava M53 using original German machinery, retaining the 7.92×57mm Mauser chambering.
+In Yugoslavia, this MG 42 variant was built at the state-owned Zavodi Crvena Zastava company as the Zastava M53 using original German machinery, retaining the 7.92×57mm Mauser chambering.
 By doing so, the Yugoslavs retained the original weapon's design features, making the M53 a near exact copy of the German MG 42.
 The only major differences were a slower 950 rounds per minute cyclic rate of fire and no anti-aircraft sight mount.
 The aiming range of the M53 is 2000 m, and the terminal range of the bullet is 5000 m, the same as the MG 42.
-MG 42s captured in Yugoslavia at the end of World War II were put into reserve of Yugoslav People's Army as M53/42s.
+The MG 42s captured in Yugoslavia at the end of World War II were put into reserve of Yugoslav People's Army as M53/42s.
 The last military use of M53s in Yugoslavia was in 1999.
 Some quantities of M53s were exported to Iraq in the 1980s and saw extensive action during both Gulf wars.
 The M53 was known under the nickname Шарац (Šarac).